LucasC212/Message-Decryption-and-TSP-Optimization-with-Simulated-Annealing/README.md

 Final report included as `MCMC_and_Simulated_Annealing.pdf`.

-Folder `code25` includes the data used (the corpus), encrypted message, and python scripts used to run the experiment.
+`code25` includes the data used (the corpus), encrypted message, and python scripts used to run the experiment.

 To run the baseline Metropolis Hastings algorithm: `python3 run_deciphering.py -i data/warpeace_input.txt -d secret_message.txt`